This post may contain affiliate links. Please see the policies page for more information.

 ****Coconut Sugar Substitution: You can substitute granulated sugar or brown sugar in place of coconut sugar, but this recipe will no longer be considered refined sugar-free.

 *****Full-Fat Coconut Milk: It’s important that you choose a full-fat coconut milk that is of high quality.
-I prefer to use this coconut milk from Amazon because it doesn’t contain thickeners such as xanthum gum.
-You can also find it in some stores.
+I prefer to use coconut milk that doesn’t contain thickeners such as xanthum gum.

 ******Non-Dairy Chocolate Chips: You can use whatever non-dairy chocolate chips you want.
 I recommend using these non-dairy chocolate chips from Amazon if you want them to be refined sugar-free.